sentimony/sentimony-jekyll/_posts/releases/2017-10-30-ufomatka-altering-the-synaptic-controllers.md

 mastered_by: <a href='https://www.facebook.com/zymosis.dimitro" target="_blank" rel="noopener'>Dimitro @ Zymosis Studio</a>
 ---

-Sentimony Records presents «Altering The Synaptic Controllers» - the second EP by our beloved artist <a href='/artist/ufomatka/'>Ufomatka</a>.
+Lookinglook Records (sublabel of Sentimony Records) presents «Altering The Synaptic Controllers» - the second EP by our beloved artist <a href='/artist/ufomatka/'>Ufomatka</a>.

 The release name came from nowhere and the dick knows what it is, but it will all fuck us out :)